Discover Poland in September: A Guide To Autumnal Adventure

 Discover Gdansk’s profound historical influence at the historic shipyard and the European Solidarity Centre, where you'll trace the origins of the Solidarity movement that significantly impacted Eastern Europe's political landscape.
 The center's interactive exhibits and multimedia displays vividly narrate the story of resistance and change.
 Nearby, the Long Market and iconic Neptune Fountain symbolize Gdansk’s rich maritime heritage and bustling urban life, offering visitors a picturesque setting of historic buildings and lively cafes.

-To fully immerse yourself in what Gdansk offers, consider a 5-day city break in Gdansk.
+Consider a 5-day city break in Gdansk.
 During your stay, Kobza Haus Hotel Gdansk, recognized as one of the best bed and breakfasts in the city, provides a charming retreat.
 A medium car rental in Gdansk can enhance your mobility for independent exploration.
 Engage in the treasure scavenger hunt for a unique adventure through the city’s lesser-known locales, blending historical discovery with modern-day exploration.

 Wroclaw